kranthiuppada/RISC_V_MYTH/README.md

         			 @3
             			$cc[4:0] = sqrt($cc_sq);

    3. Then click on 'compile'.

-**4. Final claculator with vaidity and memory**
+ -Final calculator with validity and memory:

    1. Go to [Makerchip](makerchip.com) and click on launch makerchip IDE.
    2. Go to editor and place the below TL-Verilog in place of //...

 		|calc
     		  @0